 This state of consciousness deals with your most primitive behaviors as well as your ego.
 While in this state, your body is at rest.
 The mind experiences an almost complete lack of awareness of what is happening in the physical or waking world.
 It is a mental state that prevents interactive access to memories and experiences.
 Emotions and thoughts that occur during this state are typically repressed.

-In this state, your negative and positive habits and behaviors exist without your awareness.
+In this state, negative and positive habits and behaviors exist without your awareness.
 This level of consciousness deals with your primitive behaviors and your ego.
 It forms a significant portion of what we regard as human consciousness, but without the filters of conscious awareness and behavioral choice.

 2. Waking Consciousness